Martinquetz/Python_Projects/README.md

-## An EDA of US Used Cars Datasets
+## An Exploratory Data Analysis of US Used Cars
 #### Exploring Trends and Factors Affecting Pricing of USA Used Cars (1990-2015)

 ## Table of Contents